 If you're unsure of your current Non Domestic Rateable Value, you should be able to confirm this on the Valuation Office website.

 After you have put your application in, you'll then need to:

 - place a public notice on your premises to allow for 28 days consultation

 - place the same public notice in a local newspaper within ten working days of submitting the application

 If we issue a premises licence you can expect to receive this one month after your application.
-The 28 day consultation period allows consultees and members of the public time to consider your application, and raise any concerns under the licensing objectives.
-Once the period has expired we will issue your licence shortly after.
-You can find our licensing objectives at the bottom of this page.
+The 28 day consultation period allows consultees (link responsible authorities document) and members of the public time to consider your application, and raise any concerns under the licensing objectives (link document here).
+Once the period has expired, we'll issue your licence shortly after.

 A hearing must be held if any representations are made, in respect of the application.
 If a hearing is held, depending on the results, the licence can: